liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/07-searching-liferay-portal-source-with-dev-studio.markdown

 official apps) for patterns is just as useful.
 For example, if you're creating an application that extends a class provided in Liferay's `portal-kernel` JAR, you can inspect that class and research how it's used in other areas of
-@product@'s codebase.
+@sharepoint@'s codebase.

 To do this, you must be developing in a
 [Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/liferay-workspace).
 Liferay Workspace is able to provide this functionality by targeting a specific
-@product@ version, which indexes the configured @product@ source code to provide advanced search.
+@sharepoint@ version, which indexes the configured @sharepoint@ source code to provide advanced search.
 See the
 [Managing the Target Platform in Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/managing-the-target-platform) tutorial for more information on how this works.